jorditorresBCN/Assignments-2017/Lab01.md

 # Lab 1: Basic "Knowledge Toolbox" to get started in the Cloud
-In this Lab session you will be asked to put in practice the basic knowledge acquired with homeworks based on these following hands-on:
+In this Lab session you will be asked to put in practice the basic knowledge required for Labs of this course.

+#  Pre-lab homework 1
+Have a look of these following hands-on to check if you have the basics to follow this course.
+If not do it.
 * Hands-on 0: [Run a Linux OS in a Virtual Machine](https://github.com/jorditorresBCN/Quick-Start/blob/master/LinuxOS-VirtualMachine.md) (Only for Windows users)
 * Hands-on 1: [Git and GitHub Quick Start](https://github.com/jorditorresBCN/Quick-Start/blob/master/Git-Github-Quick-Start.md)
 * Hands-on 2: [Markdown syntax](https://github.com/jorditorresBCN/Quick-Start/blob/master/Quick-Start-Markdown.md)
 * Hands-on 3: [Python Quick Start](https://github.com/jorditorresBCN/Quick-Start/blob/master/Python-Quick-Start.md)

+Create an AWS account following the following hands-on:
 * Hands-on 5: [Getting Started in the Cloud with AWS](https://github.com/jorditorresBCN/Quick-Start/blob/master/Quick-Start-AWS.md)

+#  Tasks of Lab 1
 ## Task 1.1:
 Install Python in your local labtop.
 ## Task 1.2: